Skip to content

 Old Testament

 I am so baffled as to why Old Testament prophets were advised at all of Jesus' second coming, when at that age, Jesus hadn't arrived for the first time yet.
 Jesus' prophesied birth would be well outside the lifespan of anyone to hear an Old Testament prophet talk about it.
 So, let's tell God's followers about the second time He'll come by, at a minimum of 2,024 years after the event you won't live to see!
 How is that relevant to anyone in those times?
 Isn't a prophet meant to communicate God's will to living contemporaries?
 If the value proposition of a prophet is timely guidance, we shouldn't have any Old Testament prophets talking about you and me today.
-If we do, that makes modern prophets irrelevant.
+If we did have prophets talking about things outside of our lifespan, that makes modern prophets irrelevant.

 God seems to be revealing ambiguous information to His chosen prophets, and then getting upset when people don't uniformly agree with those prophets.
 God handles this inevitable disagreement by revoking priesthood authority, sending the world into apostasy.
-"Now nobody is right ๐Ÿ˜ค" well if you had actually told us something comprehensible...
+"Now nobody is right 😤" What the hell, God?
+If you had actually told us something comprehensible...

-I recall reading about contemporaries in ancient Jerusalem refusing to believe that Jesus was the Messiah during His ministry, because His humble origins didn't line up with the Old Testament prophecies about the second coming.
-I don't recall if it was Sadducees or Pharisees, but... perhaps that misunderstanding could have been avoided altogether if prophets of old hadn't skipped ahead 3,000 years?
+I recall reading about contemporaries in ancient Jerusalem refusing to believe that Jesus was the Messiah during His earthly ministry, because His humble origins didn't line up with the Old Testament prophecies about the second coming.
+I don't recall if it was Sadducees or Pharisees who got particularly hung up on it, but... perhaps that misunderstanding could have been avoided altogether if prophets of old hadn't skipped ahead 3,000 years?
 If those prophets were simply to be a mouthpiece for God, relaying divine information, then I would attribute that misunderstanding to God telling us feeble-minded mortals the wrong thing at the wrong time.
 What the hell, God?

 When will it be?